Archibald0/Pagination/README.md

 This is a simple pagination script using Jquery and Javascript whithout any plugin.

--Be aware to respect HTML and style architecture.
+-Respect HTML and style architecture.

 -All settings are explain in pagi.js's comments.